Use Psychology To Get What You Want

 Think for just a moment, if you’re at work how do you get recognized?

 Well, in customer service or in an industry where you work with people, typically it’s those people that you work with who are the ones who help you move up, or at least receive additional recognition.

 So now you know what you have that they want.

 Now you have to think about everything surrounding you and or the person you are making the request from, so you can offer to give them what they want without being too pushy, that will only turn out to be another backfire.

-For Example: If you have someone on the phone which you’ve built up that rapport, tell them how good of a job they’re doing.
-Thank them for their time to address their concern, and be sure to get their supervisors information, so you can pass this along, and do it don’t just say it.
+For Example: If you have someone on the phone with whom you’ve built up that rapport, tell them how good of a job they’re doing.
+Thank them for their time to address their concern, and be sure to get their supervisor’s information, so you can pass this along, and do it don’t just say it.
 Believe me; they’ll check into this, all of us want to be recognized for what we are good at.